 Your viral hepatitis nurse will ensure that all the necessary tests are done before you begin.
 The tests may include:

 - Fibroscan - a non-invasive scan to assess the extent of fibrosis, if any, in your liver.

-- Genotype test to determine which strain of the hepatitis C virus you have so that the most suitable therapy can be prescribed.
+- Genotype test to determine your strain of so that the most suitable therapy can be prescribed.

 - Viral load test to determine the amount of virus in your blood.
 This is used as a baseline for monitoring your progress through treatment.

-Your treatment nurse will also help you to be prepared physically so you are most able to cope with side effects, and talk with you about mental preparation and social supports during treatment.
+Your nurse will also help you prepare physically and mentally to cope with side effects and put in place social supports during treatment.

 Who can prescribe the new treatments?